On a degenerate second order traffic model: existence of discrete evolutions, deterministic many-particle limit and first order approximation: Introduction

 \subsection{Main results}

 In this work we first establish the well-posedness of the system~\eqref{eq:intro schema} under general assumptions on $\zeta, \vartheta, F$ and the initial data.
+We may also consider different functions $\zeta_i, \vartheta_i, F_i$ for each particle, modelling distinct individual responses (see Remark~\ref{rmk:individual}).
 Notice that the presence of $\zeta$ in front of the leading order term $\ddot{x}_i$ makes the equation highly degenerate since $\zeta$ can vanish when $x_i$ is too close to the particle ahead.
-Such degeneracy leads to several mathematical difficulties and prevents one from applying standard arguments to prove existence.
+Such kind of degeneracy leads to several mathematical difficulties and prevents one from applying standard arguments to prove existence.
+Indeed, although theories on singular ordinary differential equations are known \cite{BookDegODE}, we are not aware of existing settings which include the system under consideration.
 Moreover, equation~\eqref{eq:intro schema} makes sense only if $\rho_i$ can be defined, namely when the distance $x_{i+1}- x_i$ remains positive along the evolution, see~\eqref{eq:rhoi}.
 This is an expected behaviour of the system, indeed when $x_i$ and $ x_{i+1}$ are very close, $\zeta$ and $\vartheta$ both vanish and formally $\dot{x}_i = 0$.
 Surprisingly, the rigorous proof of this observation is far from being trivial and requires a careful study of the equations.
 Another crucial feature of microscopic traffic flow models is that all particles move in the same direction.
 We show that the proposed scheme fulfills the expected behaviour, despite this being not evident from the expression~\eqref{eq:intro schema}.

 We then study uniform bounds for suitable approximations of some relevant macroscopic quantities, e.g. density, first and second order moment, whose definitions depend on the particles trajectories solving~\eqref{eq:intro schema}.
 The presence of the nonlinearities $\zeta,\vartheta$ prevents from approximating the macroscopic density $\rho$ in the continuum setting via the standard approach via empirical measures $\frac{1}{N+1} \sum_{i=0}^{N} \delta_{x_i}$ as done in \cite{CarrilloChoiHauray} for first-order dynamics and in \cite{CarrilloChoi} for second-order ones.